Thyroid gland removal

 Surgery to remove your whole thyroid may take up to 4 hours.
 It may take less time if only part of the thyroid is removed.

-Your doctor may recommend thyroid removal if you have:
+Your doctor may recommend thyroid removal if you have any of the following:

 You may also have surgery if you have an overactive thyroid gland and do not want to have radioactive iodine treatment, or you cannot be treated with antithyroid medicines.